discordjs/guide/guide/sequelize/README.md

 # Storing data with Sequelize

-Sequelize is an object-relational-mapper, which means you can write a query using objects and have it run on almost any other database system that Sequelize supports.
+Sequelize is an object-relational-mapper, which means you can write a query using objects and have it runs on almost any other database system that Sequelize supports.

 ### Why use an ORM?